 Welcome to Hartford Seminary’s Strategic Planning Project page, where you will find information and resources about this important initiative.

 The Seminary launched this project on Sept.
 16, 2019 with the goal of creating a plan that will lead us in the future.
-Since then, the project steering team, co-led by Professor Deena Grant and Trustee Nancy Roberts, and our project partner rpk GROUP have collected data and conducted interviews with faculty, staff, alumni, and trustees.
+Since then, the project steering team, co-led by Professor Deena Grant and Trustee Nancy Roberts, and our project partner rpk GROUP have collected data and conducted interviews with faculty, staff, alumni, Trustees, donors, and community members.
 Additionally, the project Steering Team engaged in drafting a shared future vision (SFV) for Hartford Seminary, which was then approved by the Board of Trustees in March 2020.

 Through the extensive strategic planning conducted in 2019-2020, the Seminary learned a number of important things: